hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - publisher: partner w/ some contextual data to be shared with the other partners, e.g., FMC
     - subscriber: partner interested in parsing some contextual data from the other partners
   - role of FMC when integrating FMC and ISE using pxGrid: <span style="color: #bb6600;">publisher</span>
+  - technology enables integration between Cisco ISE and other platforms to gather and share network and vulnerability data and SIEM and location information: <span style="color: #bb6600;">pxGrid</span>

 - <mark style="background: #e0ffff;">RADIUS Change of Authorization (CoA)</mark>